 Breathe in the picturesque setting of Yorkshire’s countryside, taking in some of the county’s finest watering holes as you go…

 Yorkshire is not just blessed with amazing cities, it’s also got some of the best countryside you’ll find anywhere in the UK.
-It’s a wonderful backdrop for your adventures, from the North York Moors to the Dales – and there’s nothing more rewarding after a long day of wandering, than stopping at a local pub for a cheeky drink or a bite to eat.
-So we’ve mapped out a few walks through Yorkshire, with pubs en route or end at.
+It’s a wonderful backdrop for your adventures, from the North York Moors to the Dales – and there’s nothing more rewarding after a long day of wandering than stopping at a local pub for a cheeky drink or a bite to eat.
+So we’ve mapped out a few walks through Yorkshire, with pubs en route or at the end.

 Start at Malham Cove, at BD23 4DA, or OS grid reference SD 8966390.

 Reeth and Healaugh are picturesque villages in the heart of Swaledale and you’ll get to see the best of both on this circular walk, with lots of beautiful North Yorkshire countryside in between.
 Start at the village green in Reeth and take a track known as the Quaker Flags.
 It’ll lead you to the historic Quaker Foundation building, which dates back to 1780.

 Continue past, and take in the incredible views across the green fields as you head down into the valley bottom meadows.
 You’ll have to tackle a series of stiles and gates on your way to the tiny village of Healaugh, but it’s got a unique treat in store for you – pop your head inside the telephone box on the village green for a little surprise.
 Inside, you’ll find a vase of flowers, a waste paper basket and a carpeted floor.